-I find myself constantly reading a lot of non-fiction by talented journalists, namely There are No Children Here by Alex Kotlowitz, The Bookseller of Kabul by Asne Seierstad and Newjack: Guarding Sing Sing by Ted Conover.
-In addition to trying to make the world a better place, I enjoy hiking, D.C. sports, and documentaries about things I don’t know about.
+I find myself constantly reading a lot of non-fiction by talented journalists, namely There are No Children Here by Alex Kotlowitz, The Bookseller of Kabul by Asne Seierstad and Newjack: Guarding Sing Sing by Ted Conover, and I enjoy hiking, D.C. sports, and documentaries about things I don’t know about.

 Posts By This Author

 In the past the results of shareholder activism with private prisons, at best, have been mixed.
 A very similar resolution was introduced in 2016; it garnered a mere 24 percent of shareholder votes.
 But even if the upcoming resolution were to get 50 percent or more of the shareholder votes at the meeting, resolutions are not binding for any private company.

 STEVE KLAWONN, pastor of Prince of Peace Lutheran Church in Evansdale, Iowa, was near the end of a seven-year church redesign when he scoured the internet for new church furniture—with no promising leads.

 “Needless to say, church furniture prices tend to be pretty high,” he said.